-a) In the preparation of the annual accounts, the applicable accounting standards have been followed and that no material departures have been made from the same;

-- b) They have selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company at the end of the Financial Year and of the Profit or Loss of the Company for that period; - They have taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Act and for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities; - d) They have prepared the Annual Accounts on a going concern basis; - e) They have laid down internal financial controls for the Company and such internal financial controls are adequate and operating effectively; and - f) They have devised proper system to ensure compliance with the provisions of all applicable laws and such systems are adequate and operating effectively.
+- a) In the preparation of the annual accounts, the applicable accounting standards have been followed and that no material departures have been made from the same; - b) They have selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company at the end of the financial year and of the Profit or Loss of the Company for that period; - c) They have taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Act and for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities; - d) They have prepared the Annual Accounts on a going concern basis; - e) They have laid down internal financial controls for the Company and such internal financial controls are adequate and operating effectively; and - f) They have devised proper system to ensure compliance with the provisions of all applicable laws and such systems are adequate and operating effectively.

-36. ACKNOWLEDGEMENT:
+37. ACKNOWLEDGEMENT:

-The Board places on record its deep appreciation to all Shareholders, Business Associates, Clients, Vendors, Banks, Financial Institutions, Central and State Government Organizations, Regulatory Authorities, for their continued co-operation and support which was a great help to us in managing our continued growth.
+The Board places on record its deep appreciation for the support and co-operation your Company has been receiving from its Shareholders, Business Associates, Clients, Vendors, Banks, Financial Institutions, Central and State Government Organizations, Regulatory Authorities and Stock Exchange.
 We acknowledge their contributions and commit ourselves to continue and strengthen this fruitful alliance in all times to come.